mnazeri/GRL/README.md

-# Raw data for JAMES
+# Raw data for International Journal of Forecasting